 photo: color glass audio disc from the collection

 This place and its work has been an inspiration to me since I first became interested in media and culture.
-I am so happy to work alongside filmmaker and Archivist Elizabeth Barrett, and Archivist Caroline Rubens.
+I am so grateful to have had the opportunity to work alongside some of my personal heroes here, including filmmaker and archivist Elizabeth Barrett, and archivist Caroline Rubens.

 Watch Appalshop films HERE